fr0gger/awesome-ida-x64-olly-plugin/README.md

 * [Hexrays Toolbox](https://github.com/patois/HexraysToolbox): Hexrays Toolbox is a script for the Hexrays Decompiler which can be used to find code patterns within decompiled code.
 * [HRDevHelper](https://github.com/patois/HRDevHelper): This plugin for the HexRays decompiler creates a graph of a decompiled function's AST using IDA's internal graph viewer.
 * [ida-minsc](https://github.com/arizvisa/ida-minsc): IDA-minsc is a plugin for IDA Pro that assists a user with scripting the IDAPython plugin that is bundled with the disassembler.
+* [Bip](https://github.com/synacktiv/bip): Bip is a project which aims to simplify the usage of python for interacting with IDA.
+Its main goals are to facilitate the usage of python in the interactive console of IDA and the writing of plugins.
+* [FIDL](https://github.com/fireeye/FIDL): This is a set of utilities wrapping the decompiler API into something sane.
+This code focus on vulnerability research and bug hunting.

 ## Ghidra Plugins
 * [Ghidra Scripts](https://github.com/tacnetsol/ghidra_scripts): Port of devttyS0's IDA plugins to the Ghidra plugin framework, new plugins as well.